aylaa2/etapa2/README.md

 ## Usage

 The system determines which page to render through the `printCurrentPage` method, which takes a `User` object and their role as parameters.
-Here is how different pages are instantiated and displayed:

 # Music Library Management System